-3. In the configurations for IIS Client Certificate Mapping Authentication, set the defaultLogonDomain to your forest root.
-Set the manyToOneCertificateMappingsEnabled option to True and the oneToOneCertificateMappingEnabled option to False.
-Click the dots to the right of the manyToOneMappings setting to open details for this setting.
+3. In the configurations for IIS Client Certificate Mapping Authentication, set the defaultLo-gonDomain to your forest root.
+Set the manyToOneCertificateMappingsEnabled option to True

-Figure 37: Configure IIS Client Certificate Mapping Authentication for the Default Web Site
+Figure 38: Configure IIS Client Certificate Mapping Authentication for the Default Web Site

 4. In the Collection Editor for the manytoOneMappings, click Add and enter appropriate values for the properties.
 The service account entered here will be used as the identity in Keyfactor Command of all orchestrators that authenticate via client certificate.